University of Central Florida: Rankings

+In the 2025 U.S. News & World Report rankings, UCF was tied for 117th in the National Universities category (tied for 57th among "Top Public Schools") and tied for the 15th most innovative school.
+In addition, U.S. News & World Report ranked the University of Central Florida as the 9th best in online bachelor's program in the nation in 2025.

 Colleges

-Overview

 The university houses 13 colleges, which offer 101 baccalaureate programs, 88 master's programs, 31 doctoral programs, three specialist programs, and a professional program (medicine).
 In addition, 75% of the faculty have doctorate degrees, and 46% have tenure.
 The 13 colleges house 41 separate degree-granting departments and schools.

 By enrollment, the three largest undergraduate units are the College of Sciences, the College of Business Administration, and the Health Professions and Sciences.
 At the graduate level, the College of Graduate Studies serves as the central administrative unit of graduate education at the university.
 Graduate students are also students of one of the other 12 colleges at the university.
 The university is seeking approval for a College of Dental Medicine, which would be housed at the Health Sciences Campus in Lake Nona.

 The Burnett Honors College

 The University Honors Program, administered by the Burnett Honors College is designed for 500 accomplished incoming undergraduates annually.
 Undergraduates enrolled in the Honors College participate in smaller classes with faculty, including individual research programs or assigned research in the area of a sponsoring faculty member.
 Another program offered by the college is Honors in the Major, which allows juniors and seniors to conduct original research within their major and write an undergraduate honors thesis.
-The latest Honors College incoming class had an average SAT score of 1373 and a 4.16 grade-point average.
-Honors students have the option to reside in a specifically designed living-learning community, composed entirely of honors students, in Tower III at Knights Plaza.